L0AFSTER/L0AFSTER/README.md

   ♡😸BEST FRIENDS ( i love them all sm )♡
   -
-  - 😸Yunobo : Your such a good friend , im extremely greatful to have a friend like you , your very caring and sweet!! ilysfm!!<33/p
+  - 😸Yunobo : Your such a good friend , im extremely greatful to have a friend like you , your very caring and sweet!! ilysfm!!<33 ( ALSO !!
+EATS YOUR ART GRAHH !! credits to them for the pfp :33 ) /p

   - 😸Jax : You've been by my side for a long time , and your so sweet and funny too !! ilysfm !!<3 /p

   - 😸Kraze : MY BSF FOR LIFE!! ive known you for so long and ilysfm so so so much/p

+  - 😸Wendy : OML !! the sweetest ever !!
+Your so kind and so caring and your art is so YUMMERS!!